Miheev/yaDiskDolphinMenu/README.md

 - KDE Linux with Dolphin
 - [yandex-disk](https://yandex.com/support/disk-desktop-linux/) daemon installed and running
 - icons pack from [yd-tools](https://github.com/slytomcat/yandex-disk-indicator/doc/Yandex-disk-indicator) (after installation should be in /usr/share/yd-tools/icons)
-- Mix tools used in script (kdialog, date, xclip, other common tools ..)
+- Mix tools used in script (kdialog, awk, xclip, other common tools ..)

 Since current scripts created on top of yandex disk indicator, there is a good chance that it installs and set up some not listed dependencies.
 I'd rather suggest to install it anyway.